polyglot-compiler/JLang/docs/developer-guide.md

 | Method 2                   |
 |            ⋮               |

-The interface tables are layed out with a pointer to the next interface table, followed by the interface name as a null terminated string, follwed by the methods.
+The interface tables are laid out with a pointer to the next interface table, followed by the interface name as a null terminated string, follwed by the methods.
 The methods are ordered in the same order as in the dispatch vector